akhilesh1566/foxo_knowledge_assistant/README.md

 Streamlit: Chosen for its ability to quickly create interactive and user-friendly Python web applications with minimal front-end code.
 Tavily API: Provides a simple and effective search API with a generous free tier, ideal for adding web search capabilities to a POC.

+Agent Functioning:
+Assistant decides to call a function, its message to UserProxy includes function_call.
+UserProxy sees function_call, executes the function from function_map.
+UserProxy sends a message with role function (or tool) containing the result back to Assistant.
+Assistant uses this result to generate its final response.

 Sample Questions & Responses: